 Fortunately, it’s possible to display Gutenberg blocks in Elementor with just a few steps.
 Using a plugin – The Plus Blocks for Gutenberg, you can easily integrate Gutenberg blocks into your Elementor designs.

 Step 1: Install The Plus Blocks for Gutenberg

-To Install The Plus Blocks for Gutenberg, click on Plugins → Add New and search for ‘The Plus Blocks for Gutenberg’ and then install this plugin.
+To use Gutenberg blocks in Elementor, first you need to install The Plus Blocks for Gutenberg, click on Plugins → Add New and search for ‘The Plus Blocks for Gutenberg’ and then install this plugin.

 Step 2: Create the Content in Reusable Blocks

 Then, from the admin sidebar, hover on The Plus Settings from The Plus Blocks for Gutenberg and click Reusable Blocks.